Thursday, June 6, 2013

 I had the opportunity to help out a friend the other day by making some cookies for an event she was hosting.
 I listed several options and then threw in “Pumpkin Cookies” just to be cheeky.
 She actually picked the pumpkin cookies!
 Now, as cookies go, they are relatively healthy and I like the flavor, but my memory of pumpkin cookies as a child are a cakelike cookie with a burned bottom.
 I figured I could keep from burning them, but I think that if a person wants to eat cake, she will eat cake.
 A cookie should be crunchy or chewy or both!

 I decided to tweak this recipe.
 I think I like it!
-These are the changes I made.

 · Cut the flour back to about 6 ½ Cups.
+More flour can be added if you feel the cookies are too gooey.

 · Bake at 350◦ for 10 minutes.